stefl14/multi-label-classification-climate/README.md

 # Multi-Label-Classification Without Deep Learning

+The code is in no way production quality and shouldn't be interpreted as such.
+For anyone reading, you may find the commentary in notebooks informative but the code itself less so.

 This repo contains some rough experiments on a relatively small multi-label classification dataset.
-The goal is to show some of the difficulties that arise with multi-label classification, and how these difficulties can be overcome using relatively unknown techiques that don't require transfer learning using large language models.
-The code is in no way production quality and shouldn't be interpreted as such.
-For anyone reading, you may find the commentary in notebooks informative but the code is not.
+The goal is to explore some of the difficulties that arise with multi-label classification on small datasets, and how these difficulties can be overcome without transfer learning using large language models.

 The main takeaway is that two techniques can be used to drastically improve performance on a multi-label classification dataset:

 1. Classifier chains.
-Classifier chains train One-vs-Rest classifiers on a subset of the labels and then use the classifiers to predict the remaining labels sequentially.
+Classifier chains train One-vs-Rest classifiers for each of the labels and construct randomly ordered chains that pass the predictions of the one versus rest classifiers as well as the features.
+This allows mutual information between labels to be taken into account.
+For more info, see [here](https://scikit-learn.org/stable/auto_examples/multioutput/plot_classifier_chain_yeast.html).
 2. Iterative-Stratification.
 Iterative stratification is a novel sampling technique so that the training set recapitulates the distribution of the labels in multi-label classification datasets in each fold, thus improving bias-variance tradeoff.